AzureOrange404/DangerousWiki/pages/hardware/hardware.md

 # Recommended hardware

-This is a list of hardware recommendations by RickDangerous
+This is a list of hardware recommendations by RickDangerous and the community

 ## Controller